DrYoussefTemraz/SchoolDashboard/README.md

 5 april - the user role is dynamic according to the login role coming from publicmetadata 5 april - 2:44
 10 April - role conditions and data fetching 2.58.00 Announcements

+12 April - end of the role based fetching data and filter begin the admin data at the homepage 3.11.22